ibm-cloud-docs/vmwaresolutions/vcenter/vc_addingclusters.md

 When you select **NFS storage**, you can add file-level shared storage for your instance where all shares use the same settings or you can specify different configuration settings for each file share.
 The number of file shares must be in the range of 1 to 100.

+NFS storage is available for instances with vSphere 7 and vSphere 8.
+{: important}

 Specify the following NFS options.
 * **Configure shares individually** - Toggle this switch on to specify different configuration settings for each file share.